-A scrotal contusion occurs when there is direct trauma or impact to the scrotum or testicles.
-It is not unknown in sport.
+A scrotal contusion occurs when there is direct trauma or impact on the scrotum or testicles.
+It is not unknown in sports.
 Here we explain the implications and treatment of a contusion to the testicles.

 Symptoms of a scrotal contusion

 Symptoms of direct trauma to the scrotum or testicles include:

 - Severe pain at the time of impact or trauma.

 - There may be swelling in the testicles along with bruising which may appear later.

 - Nausea or feeling of sickness is likely and the area is likely to be tender for a few days.

 What is a scrotal contusion?